alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-10-29-odds-adjustment-risk.markdown

 ### Our code and results

-To keep the results understandable, I used a test bed of 3 types of place bet strategies:
+To keep the results understandable, I used a test bed composed of 3 types of bet placing strategies:

 ```python
 def place_bet_random():